-Now, let us discuss the relevant provisions of law under the ID Act, 1947 concerning retrenchment / termination of employee under the I D Act of 1947.
-Section 2(00) of the ID Act, 1947 defines the term retrenchment in the following termination of the service of the workman as a result of the non-renewal of the contract of employment between the employer and the workman concerned on its expiry or of such contract being terminated under a stipulation in that behalf contained therein; or]
+Now, let us discuss the relevant provisions of law under the ID Act, 1947 concerning retrenchment / termination of employee under the ID Act of 1947.
+Section 2(00) of the ID Act, 1947 defines the term retrenchment in the following

-2[(00) "retrenchment" means the termination by the employer of the service of a workman for any reason whatsoever, otherwise than as a punishment inflicted by way of disciplinary action but does not include - c) termination of the service of a workman on the ground of continued ill-health;].
+2[(00) "retrenchment", means the termination by the employer of the service of a workman for any reason whatsoever, otherwise than as a punishment inflicted by way of disciplinary action but does not include - c) termination of the service of a workman on the ground of continued ill-health;].